 Product analysis.
 To assess the identity and relative proportions of products, reactions were run to approximately 50% completion, then were evaporated to dryness.
-For NMR analysis, samples were dissolved in d_6 -DMSO or D_2O .
+For NMR analysis, samples were dissolved in d_6 -DMSO or D2O.
 For mass spectrometric analysis samples were dissolved in MeOH.

 Activation parameters.
-The Arrhenius equation was used to calculate the thermodynamic parameters of the hydrolysis reaction in the acidic region.
-The rate of the hydrolysis of 1 mM PNPGlc was measured at 350 nm in solutions at pH (-1 to -0.17) at 75-45 °C and 150 mM NaCl at four different temperatures.
+The Arrhenius equation was used to calculate the thermodynamic parameters of the hydrolysis reaction.
+The rate of hydrolysis of 1 mM PNPGlc was measured at 350 or 400 nm in solutions of the appropriate pH (Table 1) at 75-45 °C and 150 mM NaCl at four different temperatures.
 Plotting the natural logarithm of k{obs} as a function of the inverse of the temperatures gives a straight line with slope of $\frac{-E_a}{R}$ and a y intercept of ln A, and allowed calculation of the activation energy, E_a and the pre-exponential factor in the Arrhenius relationship, ln A (eq.
 3):

-$$ln A = ln k + E_a/RT_1$$ eq.
+$$ln A = ln k + E_a / RT_1$$ eq.
 3